cardano-foundation/CIPs/CIP-xxxxx/README.md

 Errors: `APIError`, `CompletedTxError`

 If the transaction is not ready, the wallet should throw a `CompletedTxError` with the appropriate error code.
 If the transaction is ready, the wallet should return the CBOR-encoded transaction and the signatures.

+#### `api.cipxxxx.getSecret(secretId: String)`: Promise<String>

+Errors: `APIError`

+Returns the secret associated with the given secretId.
+The secret should be returned as a hex-encoded string.

+Wallets should request authorization from the user before returning the secret to the DApp.

 ### Altered API endpoints